in-rolls/parse_searchable_rolls/README.md

 3. Second parsing script and tallying results against each other.

-### For native language electoral rolls:

-1. we also capitalize on the fact that some states have both native and English language rolls.
+4. Capitalize on the fact that some states have both native and English language rolls.
 And where they are available, we have downloaded both.
 And we can compare some of the columns against each other.

 ### Issues